compbiocore/analysis_template/README.md

 **IMPORTANT:** Before making edits to your repo, please make sure you have visited and read: https://app.gitbook.com/o/-LLCCXzgv2-pRyGi-QB2/s/-LpZv9ZetU-XF7BJyICY/container-automation-pipeline

+##
+Also include in the readme details about inputs such as counts matrices and experimental designs so that otheres and reproduce what you've done.

 # CBC Project Information

 ```